OUI First Offense Massachusetts

 If you are charged with a first offense OUI, it is likely that you will be given the opportunity to take a breathalyzer.
 Because this evidence can be so damaging, the police must inform you of your right to refuse the test.
 If you refuse the test during your first offense OUI, your license will be suspended for 180 days, or 210 days if you are under the age of 21.

-One of the first things that Attorney James G. DeGiacomo will ask you during your free consolation is about the circumstances of this refusal.
-If he determines that you were not advised of your rights properly, then he can scheduled a chemical test refusal hearing at the Registry of Motor Vehicles in Boston to fight the refusal and get you our license back.
+One of the first things that Attorneys James G. DeGiacomo and Sergey Mikhlin will ask you during your free consolation is about the circumstances of this refusal.
+If they determine that you were not advised of your rights properly, then they can scheduled a chemical test refusal hearing at the Registry of Motor Vehicles in Boston to fight the refusal and get you our license back.

-Because your life and your license are too important to wait, call Attorney James G. DeGiacomo today for a free case evaluation at (617) 941-3666.
-He is available twenty-four hours a day, seven days a week, three hundred and sixty-five days a year.
+Because your life and your license are too important to wait, call DeGiacomo & Mikhlin, P.C. today for a free case evaluation at (617) 941-3666.
+They are available twenty-four hours a day, seven days a week, three hundred and sixty-five days a year.